dvsa/cvs-svc-document-retrieval/README.md

-# cvs-svc-template
+# cvs-svc-document-retrieval

-The template for CVS lambda services
+Lambda to retrieve test certificates for commercial vehicles

 ## Dependencies